renpy/renpy/sphinx/source/screen_optimization.rst

 expressions or creating displayables.
 This can yield a significant performance boost.

-For example, the following screen does not execute any code or create any displayables after the first time it is predicted or shown::
+For example, the following screen does not execute any Python or create any displayables after the first time it is predicted or shown::

     screen mood_picker():